aesara-devs/aesara/doc/extending/op.rst

    *Default:* Return True

-   By default when optimizations are enabled, we remove during function compilation Apply nodes whose inputs are all constants.
+   By default when optimizations are enabled, we remove during function compilation :class:`Apply` nodes whose inputs are all constants.
-   We replace the Apply node with an Aesara constant variable.
+   We replace the :class:`Apply` node with an Aesara constant variable.
-   This way, the Apply node is not executed at each function call.
-If you want to force the execution of an op during the function call, make do_constant_folding return False.
+   This way, the :class:`Apply` node is not executed at each function call.
+If you want to force the execution of an :class:`Op` during the function call, make do_constant_folding return False.

-   As done in the Alloc op, you can return False only in some cases by analyzing the graph from the node parameter.
+   As done in the Alloc :class:`Op`, you can return False only in some cases by analyzing the graph from the node parameter.

 .. function:: debug_perform(node, inputs, output_storage)